scimusmn/stele/README.md

 \* Hide application works on Windows.
 On Linux and Mac, we simply open the file explorer, pushing the Stele application into the background.

+# Security warning
+This app is under active development, but doesn't yet follow all of Electron's best-practices around system security.
+Stele is primarily designed for local content that you trust.
+Don't configure it to browse to web content you don't trust.
+Web content theoretically could have access to execute system commands on your local machine.
+[Better checks, will be added in future releases.](https://github.com/scimusmn/stele/issues/20)

 # Credit
 ## What's a Stele?